 It’s time for action

-It is now time for the Australian Government to act and introduce better legal protections for pigs raised for food.
-The Commonwealth government must revise the Model Code of Practice for the Welfare of Animals: Pigs (Third edition) to prohibit the use of sow stalls and farrowing crates and the permanent confinement of porkers, moves which must then be reflected by the introduction or amendment of legislation by state governments.
+The Australian Government could act and introduce better legal protections for pigs raised for food by revising the Model Code of Practice for the Welfare of Animals: Pigs (Third edition) to prohibit the use of sow stalls and farrowing crates and the permanent confinement of porkers.
+These moves must then be reflected by the introduction or amendment of legislation by state governments.

 - Read the Voiceless Briefing on sow stalls